-Hakan Calhanoglu is a professional soccer player who plays as an attacking midfielder for AC Milan and the Turkey national team.
+Hakan Calhanoglu is a professional soccer player who plays as an attacking midfielder for Inter Milan and the Turkey national team.

 Born in Germany, Calhanoglu instead opted to represent Turkey, who he has frequently appeared for since 2013.
 Heading into Euro 2020, Calhanoglu will hope he can recreate the success of 2008, when Turkey reached the semi-finals.

 Calhanoglu joined Karlsruher SC in 2009 aged 15, and participated in their youth set-up for two years before breaking into the senior squad.

 He made his debut in 2011, and despite being a standout performer, the side suffered relegation to the third division of German soccer.